complexlogic/flex-launcher/extra/docs/configuration.md

 #### :sleep
 Put the computer to sleep.<sup>1</sup>

-<sup>1</sup> *Linux: Only works in systemd-based distros.
+<sup>1</sup> *Linux: Works in systemd-based distros only.
 Non-systemd distro users need to implement the command manually for their init system.*

 ### Desktop Files (Linux Only)
 If the application you want to launch was installed via your distro's package manager, a .desktop file was most likely provided.
 The command to launch a Linux application can simply be the path to its .desktop file, and Flex Launcher will run the Exec command that the developers have specified in the file.
 Desktop files are located in /usr/share/applications.